myStphane/game-and-watch-retro-go-save-state-backup/README.md

 ## yEd "game-and-watch-retro-go" & "save state" diagram

-Here a yEd diagram describing all the Fash to backup & restore "save states"
+Here a *yEd diagram* describing all the *fash roms* to *backup & restore "save states"* for the G&W.

 => available there: https://www.yworks.com/yed-live/?file=https://gist.githubusercontent.com/myStphane/602be41298a69f175c462e239bf84b97/raw/6d6a944f7a144a693ef67e5fae7eb6315214080d/Game%20%26%20Watch%20retro-go(2)

+Find in the next paragraphs full description...

 ## yEd scheme & step-by-step process description